-Topical applications can range anywhere from over the counter to prescription.
-The most mild form of these are your average moisturizers, and though they don’t heal psoriasis, they help to prevent scaling from excess skin and irritation caused by dryness.
+Topical applications can range anywhere from over the counter psoriasis treatment to prescription.
+The mildest form of these are your average moisturizers, and though they don’t heal psoriasis, they help to prevent scaling from excess skin and irritation caused by dryness.
 Further over-the-counter topicals include salicylic acid and coal tar, both of which help to prevent scaling and are also available in shampoo form.

 2. UV/Light Therapy

 There are also many clinical forms of UV light available, plenty of which we can use in tandem with other treatments.
-These include broadband and narrowband UVB phototherapy which come from artificial light, and excimer lasers which can focus solely on affected skin.
+These include broadband and narrowband UVB phototherapy which comes from artificial light, and excimer lasers which can focus solely on the affected skin.